cao5zy/nodemailer-relay/README.md

 **Parameters**

 * `mailOptions` - Required, [nodemailer message options](https://nodemailer.com/message/)
-* `transportOptions` - Optional, A map of domain name to [nodemailer transport options](https://nodemailer.com/smtp/) for that domain
+* `transportOptions` - Optional, A map of domain name to [nodemailer transport options](https://nodemailer.com/smtp/) for that domain.
+`mx` is added to allow the user setting the custom mx.
+Oringinally, the mx is resoved based on the domain by the dns module.
 * `callback` - Optional, An error first callback function that can be used instead of the returned Promise.
 The second argument is an array of info

 **Returns**